dsgrid/dsgrid/docs/source/how_tos/filter_a_query.rst

       df.filter("geography == '06037'")

-3. Filter a table where a dimension column matches a Spark SQL operator.
-This is useful for cases where you want to match non-exact strings or use a list of possible values.
+3. Filter a table where the specified column matches the specified value(s) according to the Spark SQL operator.
+This is useful for cases where you want to match partial strings or use a list of possible values.

 .. tabs::